 On December 7, 1913 Aaron Montgomery Ward died.
 Clip is from the April 8 Star-Telegram.

 In the April 11, 1917 Star-Telegram Montgomery Ward announced that, yes indeed, “Fort Worth people can buy from us.”
 The company asked only that Fort Worth residents, like everyone else, shop from a catalog and mail in their order.
+There was no in-store shopping.

 Remember Hawthorne, the Montgomery Ward store brand?
 The bottom clip is an enlargement of the top ad listing Hawthorne bicycles for sale at Christmas 1920.